 Monetary policy: Since the 2008 Great Recession, central banks have injected $11 trillion of liquidity into the global economy through money printing (euphemistically called quantitative easing, or QE).
 Trillions of dollars of easy money have fueled stock buybacks and overall asset inflation.

-The Fed alone has expanded its balance sheet more than 10% since September 2019… And the S&P 500 is up about 11% over that span (see chart below)…
+The Fed alone has expanded its balance sheet more than 10% since September 2019… Before this week’s sell-off, the S&P 500 was up about 11% over that span (see chart below)…